oldsheep68/mpu6886/README.md

 * temperature reading adapted
 * CLKSEL is redefined
 * IRQ STATUS redefined
+removed:
+* MOT_DETECT_STATUS
+* MOT_DETECT_CONTROL
+* LP_WAKE_CTRL
+* ACCEL_HPF

-## What Works
+## What Works most probably now after changes from mpu6050 to mpu6886
+Not, almost no tests have been done yet.
 * Reading the accelerometer, gyroscope, temperature sensor
     * raw
     * scaled
     * roll/pitch estimation
-* Motion Detection
 * Setting Accel/Gyro Ranges/Sensitivity
-* Setting Accel HPF/LPF

-removed:
-* MOT_DETECT_STATUS
-* MOT_DETECT_CONTROL
-* LP_WAKE_CTRL
-* ACCEL_HPF

 ## Basic usage
 To use this driver you must provide a concrete `embedded_hal` implementation.
 Here's a